What is the Child Benefit High Income Charge?

 If you’d prefer to stop receiving Child Benefit altogether, rather than account for it via Self Assessment, you can fill in an online form or write to HMRC.
 Full details are available here.

-Should your circumstances change at any time, you can restart your Child Benefit payments by contacting HMRC.
+Should your circumstances change, you can restart your Child Benefit payments by contacting HMRC.

 Tax-efficient protection for directors